pArtheum/MotionPlanning_-_DecisionMaking_AV/README.md

 ## Usage

 Firstly, to use MotionPlanning_-_DecisionMaking_AV, Carla simulator needs to be running in the background.

+Firsty unzip MotionPlanning_-_DecisionMaking_AB/project/starter_files/lib.7z in order to be as follows:

+>- MotionPlanning_-_DecisionMaking_AB/project/starter_files/eigen-3.3.7
+>- MotionPlanning_-_DecisionMaking_AB/project/starter_files/libcarla-install
+>- MotionPlanning_-_DecisionMaking_AB/project/starter_files/rpclib

 To do it, running the following commands:

 ```
 su - student